Hamz-06/typescript-starter-setup/readme.md

 - InteractServerApp
 Generate JWT auth by sending a post request to
-This will send a cookie to your browser with the JWT token http://localhost:3000/otp/generate-otp
+This will send a cookie to your browser with the JWT token, you can then use this token to access the kafka endpoint http://localhost:3000/otp/generate-otp

 You can then invoke kafka endpoint by sending a get request to this endpoint http://localhost:3000/kafka/invoke

-This folder also has a producer that will send a message to the kafka topic (rider-topic)
+This will produce a message and send it to the kafka topic (rider-topic)

 - KafkaServerApp
 This contains the kafka consumer that will consume the message sent by the producer in the InteractServerApp folder and log it to the console

-# Move to cloud using terraform and kubernetes